-- Keeping Children Safe in Education (Sept 2023) full guidance. - School Strategic Child Protection & Safeguarding Policy 20232-2023. - What to do if you are worried a child is being abused (March 2015). - Guidance for Safer Working Practice for Those Working with Children and Young People in Education Settings February 2022.
+- Keeping Children Safe in Education (Sept 2023) full guidance (located on the Trust's SharePoint) - School Strategic Child Protection & Safeguarding Policy 2023-2024. - What to do if you are worried a child is being abused (March 2015). - Guidance for Safer Working Practice for Those Working with Children and Young People in Education Settings February 2022.